Fenchel Lifted Networks: A Lagrange Relaxation of Neural Network Training: Related Work

 As a result, these formulations have many advantages over the traditional training problem, giving superior performance in some specific network structures \citep{pmlr-v33-carreira-perpinan14, zhang2017convergent}.
 These methods also enjoy great potential to parallelize as shown by \citet{taylor2016training}.
 However, there has been little evidence showing that these methods can compete with traditional DNNs which shadows the nice structure these formulations bring about.

 An early example of auxiliary variables being introduced into the training problem is the method of auxiliary coordinates (MAC) by \citet{pmlr-v33-carreira-perpinan14} which uses quadratic penalties to enforce network constraints.
-They test their method on auto encoders and show that their method is able to outperform SGD. \citet{taylor2016training} further extend this work by demonstrating the huge potential to parallelize these methods. \citet{lau2018proximal} gives some convergence guarantee on a modified problem.
+They test their method on auto encoders and show that their method is able to outperform SGD.
+Followup work by \citet{carreira2016parmac, taylor2016training} demonstrate the huge potential for parallelizing these methods. \citet{lau2018proximal} gives some convergence guarantee on a modified problem.

-Another class of models that lift the dimension of the problem do so by representing activation functions in equivalent formulations. \citet{Negiar2017, askari2018, zhang2017convergent} explore the structure of activation functions and use $\arg \min$ maps to represent activation functions.
+Another class of models that lift the dimension of the problem do so by representing activation functions in equivalent formulations. \citet{Negiar2017, askari2018, zhang2017convergent, li2019lifted} explore the structure of activation functions and use $\arg \min$ maps to represent activation functions.
 In particular, \citet{askari2018} show how a strictly monotone activation function can be seen as the $\arg \min$ of a specific optimization problem.
 Just as with quadratic penalties, this formulation of the problem still performs poorly compared to traditional neural networks.